Dependence of the ratio of total to visible mass on observable properties of SDSS MaNGA galaxies

-The advantage of this statistical model is that it constrains the uncertainties on the rotational velocity in situ.
-The shortcoming of this model is that it assumes the same ``true'' value of \Mratio for all galaxies in a given population.
 Previous observations of the stellar-halo mass relation (SHMR) show that \Mratio varies among a galaxy population \citep[and references therein]{Wechsler18}, so the fitted value of $A_\text{true}$ should be understood as an average value of \Mratio in a given population.
-Despite this caveat, the developed statistical model provides a good description of the data.
+The developed statistical model provides a good description of the data.
 In particular, a normal distribution in $V_\text{obs}$ rather than in \Mratio explains the asymmetric shape of the distribution over \Mratio.
 Deviations from the model for large values of \Mratio can be attributed either to non-gaussian tails in the experimental uncertainties or to large deviations from the average in \Mratio in a particular population.